Names not numbers

 New employees are introduced to sustainability and what it means for Willmott Dixon at our Group Induction, which is attended by all new employees at our head office in Letchworth.

 For general awareness training we have engaged the UK GBC STEP Introduction to the Built Environment course.
-By the end of 2012 all directors, senior managers and our sales and marketing teams will have undertaken this course.

 To ensure all employees have the technical skills required to deliver sustainable buildings we developed self-assessment competency matrices.
 Where any areas of development were identified, employees are required to undertake the training before their next personal development review.
 All employees are required to undertake training in at least one area of sustainability each year.